BBK-PiJ-2014-01/UDP/README.md

     - Bother clients and server opens a UDP connection.
     If the client was first to connect, it sends an audio file to the server If the client was not first, it receives the audio file relayed by the server, from the first connected client.

+Example when run:
+Screen shot on the server side: